pnomolos/DEXBot/docs/configuration.rst

     dexbot run

-It will ask for your wallet passphrase (that you have provide when adding your private key to pybitshares using ``uptick addkey``).
+It will ask for your wallet passphrase (that you provided when adding your private key using ``uptick addkey``).